 How long have you been working on the Jacques Cartier Bridge and what does your day-to-day work involve?

-How would you describe the Jacques Cartier Bridge in one word?
+How would you describe the Jacques Cartier Bridge?

 An extraordinary structure and a work of art